 - No fees.
 58% of small businesses rank “no fees” as the top benefit of a business checking account.

 - Interest.
-Small businesses also prioritize APY, so they can make money from their existing balances.
+Small businesses also prioritize annual percentage yield (APY), so they can make money from their existing balances.

 - Trust and transparency.
 Business owners want a trustworthy bank that functions more like a financial partner.
 Part of this trust is earned when a bank is transparent about how the account works, what fees there might be, etc.

 - Scalability.
 A business’s needs evolve as it grows, so it’s important to find a checking account that grows with your business.

 - Financing options.
 87% of business owners surveyed want to use the same provider for their banking and credit needs.

-Ultimately, you want to find a solution that’s built specifically for small business.
+Ultimately, you want to find a solution that’s built specifically for small businesses.
 After all, business banking is different from personal banking, and as such, it should check some different boxes.

 Factors to consider when looking for the best small business checking account

 Small business checking accounts and personal checking accounts cater to different needs.
 In a nutshell, business checking accounts provide more liability protection and less complicated tax filings for a business owner—but that’s not all.

 As a business owner, you face your own set of needs and challenges, which is why the best small business checking account is one built expressly for you.